Asatelit/cryptocurrency-tracking-app/README.md

 will recompile the app on the fly and refresh all the connected browsers.

 Note that the npm start command launches the app in development mode, the compiled output files are not optimized and minimized in this case.
+For more information, check out the additional documentation [here](./doc/README.md).

 ### How to Build